 1) Affordability of telecommunication services related to the provision of MFS 2) Consumer Protection in Mobile Financial Services 3) Competition in Mobile Financial Services 4) Cooperation and collaboration between the relevant stakeholders in the mobile and banking sectors e.g. interoperability across the stakeholders 5) Effectiveness of the delivery chain of MFS 6) Charging, accounting, and economic issues arising out of use of MFS

 Other topics may be studied as appropriate, based on contributions.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.AgentMFS, D.EMoneyMFS, D.InteropCompetition, D.MFSCM, D.MFScoop, and STUDY_DCB.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships